Australian snubfin dolphin: Range and status

 The snubfin dolphin is considered endemic to Australia.
 In the Pacific Ocean off Townsville, about 200 individual snubfin dolphins were found.
 The range of the species is expected to extend to Papua New Guinea; that is, O. heinsohni is endemic to the northern half of the Sahul Shelf, but the majority live in Australian waters.
 They are found all along the northern coasts of Australia, from Broome, Western Australia, to the Brisbane River in Southeast Queensland.
 They are not thought to be common, and are being given a high conservation priority.
 Australian snubfin dolphins are currently listed as "vulnerable" by the IUCN.

 Habitat range has primarily been determined through visual sightings and stranding data, limiting the range to areas accessible by humans.
-Pacific acoustic monitoring methods are being deployed to attempt to more accurately determine the range of these animals by listening for their distinctive echolocation clicks.
+Passive acoustic monitoring methods are being deployed to attempt to more accurately determine the range of these animals by listening for their distinctive echolocation clicks.